HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/installation.md

-# Installation
+# Installing HCL People Service

 In this page, you will learn how to install HCL People Service.

 ## Deploying HCL People Service

 People Service is bundled as a dependency in the HCL Digital Experience (DX) Helm chart.
 The deployment is controlled by the `peopleservice.enabled` property in the Helm chart `values.yaml`.
-For more information, refer to [Configuration](./configuration/index.md).
+For more information, refer to [Configuration parameters](./configuration/index.md).

 ```yaml
 peopleservice: